chethanhn29/Data-science-ML-and-DL-Resources/Interview_preparation/Books_to_read.md

 * **Data Science for Business** by Foster Provost and Tom Fawcett: This book bridges the gap between data science and business, showing you how to use data science to solve real-world business problems.
 [Image of Data Science for Business Book]
 * **The Art of Data Science** by David Evans: This book explores the broader aspects of data science, including the data science lifecycle, communication, and ethics.
 [Image of The Art of Data Science Book]

-This is just a starting point, of course, and there are many other great data science books available.
-The best books for you will depend on your specific interests and experience level.

-Remember, these are just a recommended few.
-It is always best to explore and find what suits your learning style and interests best!